hashicorp/boundary/README.md

 database and KMS.
 The steps below, along with the extra information needed for permanent installations, are detailed in our [Installation Guide](https://developer.hashicorp.com/boundary/docs/install-boundary/install).

 > ⚠️  Do _not_ use the `main` branch except for dev or test cases.
 Boundary 0.10 introduced release branches which should be safe to track, however, migrations in `main` may be renumbered if needed.
-The Boundary team will not be able to provide assistance if running `main` over the long term results in migration breakages.
+The Boundary team will not be able to provide assistance if running `main` over the long term results in migration breakages or other bugs.

+### Download and Run from Release Page

+Download the latest release of the server binary and appropriate desktop client(s) from our [downloads page](https://developer.hashicorp.com/boundary/downloads)

 ## Quickstart with Boundary Dev